SchweizerischeBundesbahnen/lot/CONTRIBUTING.md

 * All features or bug fixes **must be tested** by one or more specs (unit-tests).
 * We follow [Semantic Versioning (semver)](https://semver.org)
 * All code PR must be labeled with :bug: (patch fixes), :sparkles: (backwards-compatible features), or :warning: (breaking changes)
-* Breaking changes will find their way into the next major release, other changes will go into an semi-immediate patch or minor release
+* Breaking changes will find their way into the next major release, other changes will go into a semi-immediate patch or minor release

 ## <a id="commit"></a> Commit Message Guidelines